 There are only eight seats at Taneda Sushi In Kaiseki, and with two seatings per night (one early in the evening and one during primetime), only 16 people eat at this Cap Hill spot every day.
 They serve such exceptional sushi that you should put in the work to get a reservation.
 This is an extremely special, intimate omakase involving about two dozen courses, and the chef will personally walk you through the origin and preparation of each type of fish during your meal.
 The menu changes every month, but some of our recent favorites were a sea salt-marinated flounder nigiri from Tokyo and seared A5 Miyazaki wagyu nigiri topped with caviar.
 For $110, it’s the best omakase value in town.

-Kiriba is a sushi restaurant off the beaten path - it’s inside of a rickety old house with yellow siding up in Haller Lake that you’d probably drive past without noticing.
-We’d advise you to not miss this place because it’s our favorite casual sushi spot in Seattle.
+Kiriba is located inside of a rickety old house with yellow siding up in Haller Lake that you’d probably drive past without noticing.
+We’d advise you to not miss this place because it’s one of our favorite casual sushi spots in Seattle.
 For pretty low prices (a meal should run about $30 per person), the nigiri and rolls are delicious, whether you’re ordering a roll with blowtorched parmesan and escolar or just some pieces of seared salmon belly or ponzu-marinated albacore.
 Plus, the servers are extremely friendly, and they play jazz piano covers over the speakers.

 Liberty is first and foremost a cocktail bar, with drinks ranging from refreshing spiked blood orange shrubs to something called the JG Wentworth (Yes, named after the company with the 877-CASH-NOW jingle).
 But the most impressive thing about this dark, dog-friendly bar on Capitol Hill is the sushi they serve.
 You’ll find buttery nigiri and excellent California rolls topped with seared salmon and drizzled with spicy mayo and eel sauce.
 They also have a name-your-price option where you can select to pay either $15, $25, or $35, and the chef will whip up a unique mixed plate.
-This is a great place to come if you want to go out with your friends and get dinner on Capitol Hill.
+This is a great place if you're planning a Capitol Hill night out with some friends and want to stick around 15th Ave.

 The sushi at Tsukushinbo is so incredible that we once overheard someone tell the chef that he was moving to Tokyo tomorrow and wanted his last meal in the states to be here.
 Get some tempura and spicy tuna rolls at a table or watch the chef grind Himalayan rock salt with a cheese grater on top of a piece of barracuda at the sushi bar.
-Even if you’re here on a Saturday afternoon waiting with the masses for a bowl of weekend-only ramen, you should order some sushi on the side.
+We're also huge fans of their toro and king salmon.

 Queen Anne has a ton of sushi spots, from casual takeout places to restaurants that specialize in conveyor belt sushi, and even somewhere that’s licensed to serve poisonous pufferfish.
 The best sushi in the neighborhood, however, is at Moontree Sushi & Tapas.
-We’d come here just for the spicy tuna on top of crispy rice, which is the best in town, but you should also take advantage of their lunch special.
-It’s $19 and includes a plate of excellent nigiri with fish like salmon, hamachi topped with scallion, and sea bream in a black pepper marinade.
+We’d come here just for the spicy tuna (either in a roll or on top of crispy rice), which is the best in town, but you should also take advantage of their lunch special.
+It includes a plate of excellent nigiri with fish like salmon, hamachi topped with scallion, and sea bream in a black pepper marinade.

 If you’re looking for some great affordable sushi, it’s hard to find better prices than the ones they offer at Musashi’s in the ID.
-Sure, the selection is limited, and you’re not going to find things like toro or uni.
-But you will find fantastic tuna and torched salmon for around $2 per piece as well as a six-piece hamachi roll for $4.
-There’s a ton of tables in this casual space, which makes it perfect for a dinner with friends when you need to spend your money on other things, like more sushi.
+Sure, the selection is a little limited, and you’re not going to find things like toro or uni.
+But you will find fantastic tuna and torched salmon for around $3 per piece as well as a six-piece hamachi roll for $6.
+There are a ton of tables in this casual space, which makes it perfect for a dinner with friends when you need to spend your money on other things, like more sushi.

 Village Sushi is a casual spot in the University District that feels like band practice in a hip basement.
 There are glass tables, shelves of vinyl records, and musical instruments set up as if a live performance was going to happen at any moment.
 And it’s very difficult to have a bad meal here.
 You’ll find tasty nigiri, rolls, and fish that’s flown in from Japan like fluke and skipjack.
 Anything that’s seared here is also going to be delicious.